Ask AI

 Input

-• Date to check (DATE): The specific date you want to convert into a relative format.
-This is a required input.
+• Date to check (Type: DATE, Required): The specific date you want to convert into a relative phrase.
+This input is essential for the function to work.

 Output